 The Trust dental plan has established a separate lifetime maximum of \$2,000 toward the cost of implants and implant maintenance services.
-Implant and implant maintenance services will be paid at 100 percent of the allowed fee at a Delta Dental PPO $^{\text{TM}}$, Delta Dental Premier $^{\text{®}}$ or nonparticipating provider, up to a lifetime maximum of \$2,000.
+Implant and implant maintenance services will be paid at 100% at a Delta Dental PPO[TM], Delta Dental Premier[®] or nonparticipating provider, up to a lifetime maximum of \$2,000.